 - Log storage account: The Azure Migrate appliance uploads replication logs for VMs to a log storage account.
 Azure Migrate applies the replication information to the replica managed disks.

 - Key vault: The Azure Migrate appliance uses the key vault to manage connection strings for the service bus, and access keys for the storage accounts used in replication.
-You should have set up the permissions that the key vault needs to access the storage account when you prepared.
-Review these permissions.

 Track and monitor